jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

       def test_when_year_of_birth_is_not_an_integer(self):

-the terminal_ is my friend, and shows :ref:`Exception<how to test that an Exception is raised>`
+the terminal_ is my friend, and shows :ref:`Exception<how to test if an Exception is raised>`

 .. code-block:: python

   E           Exception

-because :ref:`Exception<how to test that an Exception is raised>` is not ValueError_ even though ValueError_ is an :ref:`Exception<how to test that an Exception is raised>`.
-I cannot use a :ref:`child Exception<how to test if something is a subclass>` to catch its parent :ref:`Exception<how to test that an Exception is raised>`.
+because :ref:`Exception<how to test if an Exception is raised>` is not ValueError_ even though ValueError_ is an :ref:`Exception<how to test if an Exception is raised>`.
+I cannot use a :ref:`child Exception<how to test if something is a subclass>` to catch its parent :ref:`Exception<how to test if an Exception is raised>`.

 ----